Naram-Sin of Akkad: Control of Elam

-During the rule of Naram-Sin, "military governors of the country of Elam" (shakkanakkus) with typically Akkadian names are known, such as Ili-ishmani or Epirmupi.
+Naram-Sin added "commander of all the land of Elam, as far as Parahsum," to his royal titulary.
+During his rule, "military governors of the country of Elam" (shakkanakkus) with typically Akkadian names are known, such as Ili-ishmani or Epirmupi.
 This suggests that these governors of Elam were officials of the Akkadian Empire.
+Naram-Sin exercised great influence over Susa during his reign, building temples and establishing inscriptions in his name, and having the Akkadian language replace Elamite in official documents.